 β Why is the Scroll Event Important?

 Understanding scroll depth is crucial for evaluating content performance.
 It allows site owners to see if users are engaging with the content and reaching important sections, which can inform content layout and strategy.
+High scroll depth often correlates with user interest, indicating that visitors are not only landing on the page but also consuming the content.
+This metric can highlight areas that may need improvement, such as underperforming sections that fail to retain user attention.

 βοΈ How Does the GA4 Scroll Event Work?

-- It records data when users reach specific scroll thresholds, such as 10%, 25%, 50%, 75%, and 90%.
+- It records data when users reach specific scroll thresholds, such as 10%, 25%, 50%, 75%, and 90%, providing a granular view of engagement.

 π Examples of Scroll Event Usage